VST Effects

 Let me know in the comments how this sits in your latest project!
 Are you using the distortion for subtle warmth or totally destroying the signal?
 Let’s talk shop below! 👇

-Yo fam, I’ve been digging through the web deep into the night and stumbled upon something special for your arsenal.…
+I’ve been digging through the web deep late last night, and I stumbled upon something special that absolutely needs to…

-I just stumbled upon this gem today, and I honestly had to stop my session to write this up for…
+I just stumbled upon this gem today, and I had to share it immediately.
+I've been digging through the web…